- Overview of the Coventry Ansteys

 - Winifred Harriet Anstey (b 1883, known as Winnie);

-- George Anstey (b 1884, a Canada Anstey Pioneer, he emigrated to Canada in 1913 and married Ruth Annette Simister in 1914 in Sidney, British Columbia (his parents were confirmed as James and Martha and his birthplace Coventry, George was a teacher).
+- George Anstey (b 1884, in the 1911 Census he was living with his family at 63 Howard St Coventry working as a manual instructer.
+He emigrated to Canada in 1913 and married Ruth Annette Simister in 1914 in Sidney, British Columbia (his parents were confirmed as James and Martha and his birthplace Coventry, George was a teacher).
 They moved to Victoria City, British Columbia where in the 1921 Census they were living at Oakland Road with two children Thomas H. Anstey (b 1918) and David G. Anstey (b 1919) and two of Ruth‘s sisters (George was still a teacher).
 They also had a son Roger Anstey, and a daughter who married Martin Fowler.
 George Anstey died in 1966, buried at Royal Oak Burial Park, Victoria, Vancouver Island, British Columbia, Canada; his widow Ruth was buried with him in 1988.
 In the ‘Daily Colonist‘ on 1966-8-7 it states “ANSTEY RITES HELD: George Anstey, a man who a fellow teacher says ‘touched the lives of many boys’ died recently at 81.
 Mr Anstey migrated from Coventry England to Victoria in 1913 and founded the industrial education program in this area.
 Up till 16 years ago when he retired, he held the post of supervisor of Victoria School District.
 For a long time Mr Anstey was a director of evening high school here giving much of his time to handicapped people and their craftwork.
 He also held a number of offices at Emmanuel Baptist Church.
 Surviving are his widow at the family home 1245 Union, three sons Dr T. H. Anstey director of the Agricultural Science Station at Lethbridge Alta; David G. Anstey of the B. C. Division of adult education; Roger Anstey, an industrial arts teacher at Mount Newton High School and one daughter Mrs Martin Fowler of Victoria.
 Funeral services were held at Mccall Bros Sunday July 31 with Rev N. K. Archer officiating“);

 - Frank Anstey (b 1893 – an Anstey Hero);